CSAIL-Arch-Sec/DAGguise-verification/README.md

 For docker:

   1. Run `docker-compose up -d` to build up the container.
-  2. Run `docker-compose exec dagguise-formal bash` to login to the container.
+  2. Run `docker-compose exec dagguise-verification bash` to login to the container.
   3. Run `docker-compose down --rmi all` to clean up. (`docker system prune` can further clean up the cache, including your cache for other projects.)

 For Vagrant+VirtualBox: